COSMIC: Data Efficient Instruction-tuning For Speech In-Context Learning: Experiments and Results

 \subsubsection{ASR with Contextual Biasing}

 We attempt to showcase the model's instruction-following capability in the contextual biasing scenario.
 In the set up outlined by \cite{le2021contextualized}, the less common words in LibriSpeech test-\{clean, other\} are identified as the biasing target.
 During evaluation, WERs are computed independently for the biasing target words and non-target words (termed as B-WER and U-WER respectively).
 Essentially, B-WER assesses the effectiveness of the biasing process, while U-WER gauges the presence of over-biasing.
 Additionally, we report the overall WERs for the entire test dataset.
 For our model, our approach involves conveying contextual information in natural language and feeding it to the model as a text instruction.
-A typical instruction might read: "\textit{Transcribe the audio to text.
+A typical instruction might read: ``\textit{Transcribe the audio to text.
 As context, the speaker in the audio mentions $w_1$, $w_2$, ..., and $w_n$}."
 Here, each word $w_i$ corresponds to one of the target words from the biasing word list.
 This approach seamlessly integrates the contextual biasing information with the text instruction.
 We conduct the tests for COSMIC-7B and show the result in Table \ref{tab:libri_cb}.
-Notably, when utilizing biasing instructions, we observed a significant decrease in B-WER, roughly around 50\%, for both test sets, without a corresponding increase in U-WER.
-Once again, these results underscore the COSMIC's ability to effectively follow instructions after instruction-tuning.
+Notably, when utilizing biasing instructions, we observed a significant decrease in B-WER, roughly around 50\%, for both test sets.
+Furthermore, U-WER drops along with the B-WER.
+We hypothesize that the LLM is capable of utilizing the given context to clear the confusion and optimize even for un-targeted words.
+Once again, these results underscore the COSMIC's ability to effectively follow more generalized instructions for controlled text outputs after the proposed instruction-tuning.

-Traditionally, achieving contextual biasing for an end-to-end speech model necessitates structured preparation of biasing targets (as seen in the evaluation setup mentioned earlier, where the target consists of a word set).
-However, in real-world scenarios, it is often challenging to enumerate and cover the exhaustive list of potential words that an utterance may contain.
-Leveraging the robust language understanding capabilities of the LLM makes it possible for COSMIC to take an innovative approach to contextual biasing.
-We share another anecdotal result in Table \ref{tab:biasing_example}.
-In this case, COSMIC misinterprets "adversity" with "diversity" with a standard ASR instruction.
-When we provide a high level background description in the instruction, COSMIC successfully grasps the theme of the speech and correct the mistakes.
-This further demonstrates COSMIC's capacity for contextual biasing, even in cases where an exact word match is not available within the given context information.